Sponsor A School Today!

 For every student and every learner, everywhere.
 Our age range is based on mindset (learning), rather than on actual age.

-How do we decide where and how to make the stories?
+How do we decide where to make the stories?

-Our process is super organic and based on our ever-growing network, and we're trying our best to get super inclusive across all kinds of borders and lines of difference.
+Our process is organic and based on our ever-growing network.
+We're trying our best to become increasingly inclusive across all kinds of borders and lines of difference.

 It's hard, though.
-We're far from perfect.
+Well, it's really nearly impossible to do this perfectly.
+And we know we're far from perfect.
 There's lots to figure out here.
-And since we're a small team on a small budget, it's tough to make the overall dream of content diversity possible just yet.
+Since we're a small team on a small budget, it's tough to make the overall dream of content diversity possible just yet.
 Ideally, a student or teacher will pick a place on the map or pick a topic or pick a profession or pick basically any filter you can think of, and you'll find stories that were made with curiosity, empathy, and compassion.
 We're just not there yet on quantity.
 We have the network to make it happen and are working towards that, but, well, it's kinda expensive to make high quality stuff and we refuse to lower the quality bar.

 Where matters.
 And How matters just as much, if not more.